JFast/LAR_Sequence_Evaluation/README.md

 ### `Segmentation.py`

 Contains auxiliary functions for the automatic estimation of the glottal contour (label/grid/seed point creation, watershed segmentation, region growing, edge detection, glottal midline orientation detection, etc.).

+### `UserInteraction.py`

+Contains auxiliary functions for user interaction during a potential correction of the initial glottis segmentation by a combination of watershed/region growing procedures.

+### `VocalFolds.py`

+Contains auxiliary functions for convex hull identification, landmark localization, and angle/distance/slope calculation, as required for the estimation of glottal parameters.

 ### `Fitting.py`